IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_configuration_private_certificate_template.html.markdown

 * `secret_type` - (String) The secret type.
 Supported types are arbitrary, certificates (imported, public, and private), IAM credentials, key-value, and user credentials.
   * Constraints: Allowable values are: `arbitrary`, `imported_cert`, `public_cert`, `iam_credentials`, `kv`, `username_password`, `private_cert`.

-* `serial_number` - (Forces new resource, String) The serial number to assign to the generated certificate.
+* `serial_number` - (String) The serial number to assign to the generated certificate.
 To assign a random serial number, you can omit this field.
   * Constraints: The maximum length is `64` characters.
 The minimum length is `32` characters.
 The value must match regular expression `/[^a-fA-F0-9]/`.

 * `server_flag` - (Boolean) Determines whether private certificates are flagged for server use.

-* `street_address` - (Forces new resource, List) The street address values to define in the subject field of the resulting certificate.
+* `street_address` - (List) The street address values to define in the subject field of the resulting certificate.
   * Constraints: The list items must match regular expression `/(.*?)/`.
 The maximum length is `10` items.
 The minimum length is `0` items.

 * `ttl_seconds` - (Integer) The requested Time To Live, after which the certificate will be expired.